jenkinsci/nodejs-plugin/README.md

 -   Add a lightweight support to DSL pipeline
 -   Force 32bit architecture
 -   Relocate npm cache folder using pre defined streategies
+-   Allow use of a mirror repo for downloading and installing NodeJS.

 ## Usage